wangtian2019/Central-Bank-Digital-Currency/README.md

 At present, the small transactions of the public are mainly carried out through the third-party payment instruments.
 The third-party payment institutions have accumulated a considerable amount of large payment data, and the central bank has lost part of the control of currency circulation data.
 The legal digital currency can replace the electronic currency paid by the third party in function, and it has the support of national credit, which will return the control of the big data of currency circulation to the central bank.
 The big data of money circulation can provide the central bank with complete and true transaction records at different frequencies and levels, make the monitoring and management of the central bank's capital flow more effective, and provide the basis for the formulation and implementation of macro-prudential policies and micro-financial supervision measures.

 ### 3.Reduce the circulation cost and improve the efficiency of fund settlement
 Businesses and individuals will also benefit.
 Firstly, legal digital currency can reduce the circulation cost.
 If commercial banks no longer need to transport large amounts of money but can transfer money by electronic means, the loss cost and maintenance cost of the whole process will be greatly reduced.
 Second, statutory digital currency can improve the efficiency of fund settlement.
 Statutory digital currency uses block chain technology to construct point-to-point payment mode.
 The realization of payment and settlement process no longer requires third-party clearing institutions or payment centers.
 The payment and settlement activities of enterprises and individuals are more convenient, settlement costs are greatly reduced, and the efficiency of fund settlement and management is expected to be significantly improved.
+Thirdly，it solves the trust problem in transaction.
+Each participant in this network can get a true and unique copy of information.
+Any changes in the books will be reflected in all copies.
+It increases the risk of tampering with information and fraud because it improves the security of the system and Solve the trust problem in transaction.

 ## Case Study: CSCoin
 RSCoin is the Bank of England's central bank digital currency program.